 If you are not actively working to build workforce resilience then it will not be present in a tangible way in your people.
 Workforces that are not resilient may have higher than average turnover (or no turnover at all).
 There may be a lack of productivity when bench marked against similar organizations because employees are coming to work, working hard, but not producing (or able to produce) results because of some systemic blockage in your company.
 Or perhaps your workforce is so disenfranchised that employees are doing what is asked of them and no more or plagued by absence.
 Bottom line is everyone gets out of bed each morning to be their best self.
 To be the best parent, spouse, friend, employee, colleague and person they can be.
 Healthy and resilient workplaces tap into this intent and carry it forward every day through purpose, meaning and value in the work being asked to be done.
 It takes focus and intent to enable that.
 What are you building in your workforce?
 Is it resilient?

 Taking this into the day-to-day gives us a better understanding of how these centers work and inter-relate.
-Let’s us look at this within the context of something many of us do daily, making a meal.
-When you make a meal leading with your head you prepare vegetables and attend to cooking in a “make this happen” kind of way.
+Let’s us look at this within the context of something many of us do everyday, making a meal.
+When you make a meal leading with only your head you prepare vegetables and attend to cooking in a “make this happen” kind of way.
 You may be focused and attentive, but the place you are sourcing your motivation and energy from is bound by something, some “rule” (to do it in minimal time or with minimal resources, in a specific sequence, perfectly, etc.).
 If it takes longer than you were expecting, you may feel very frustrated and speed up to get the task done or take shortcuts.
 You may also end up with a very nice meal that is enjoyed by family and friends, but the pleasure you took in making it was limited.
-This is not to say that being in our heads or thinking is a bad thing, sometimes it is exactly what is being called for (making it enjoyable and effortless), but doing things from a “thinking” place alone may not always be rewarding – it can feel thin or per functionary.
+This is not to say that being in our heads or thinking is a bad thing, sometimes it is exactly what is being called for (to be efficient), but doing things from a “thinking” place alone may not always be rewarding – it can feel "thin" or routine.
 Something to “get through”.

 Think with your head, act with your heart and trust your intuition.